Skip to content

 As the paper explains, the skills gap in global trade management is the result of two main factors, which, when combined, constitute a paradigm shift that is changing the skillset needed to be an effective global trade professional.

 The first factor is the growing complexity and volatility of global trade.
-Geopolitical instabilities, scarcity in the supply chain, regulatory changes, sanctions, labor unrest, legal tussles, rising fuel costs—these are just a few of the issues that global trade professionals must deal with on a regular basis, and there are many more.
+Geopolitical instabilities, scarcity in the supply chain, regulatory changes, sanctions, labor unrest, legal tussles, and rising fuel costs—these are just a few of the issues that global trade professionals must deal with on a regular basis, and there are many more.
 This rapid expansion of job responsibilities has resulted in a need for people with an equally expansive resume of skills and aptitudes in these and other areas.

 The second major driver of this skills gap is the influence and adoption of technology at almost every level of global trade.
 Communication between corporations, governments, and customs authorities is now conducted entirely by interlinked computer systems, and almost every aspect of trade—e.g., customs compliance, screening for sanctions and denied parties, monitoring regulatory changes, managing free-trade agreements (FTAs) and foreign-trade zones (FTZs), —is now governed and managed using various types of specialized software.
-Competence using this software is now a must, so technical acumen among global trade professionals is another essential skill that is in short supply.

-Common skills gaps
+Common skills gaps amongst global trade specialists

 This nexus between the growing complexity of global trade and the pace at which technology is changing has created a need for trade professionals with a much more extensive and wide-ranging skillset than previous generations.
 What companies are discovering, however, is that finding experienced talent with such a multifaceted range of abilities and experience isn’t easy.